 Your participation in extracurricular activities can help with your admission to college and acceptance into special programs.
-Colleges know what you do outside of class say a lot about the person you are and what you’ll bring to their institution.
+Colleges know that what you do outside of class says a lot about the person you are and what you’ll bring to their institution.
 Plus, your involvement in clubs, volunteer organizations, and community projects can check an important box on many scholarship applications.
 Once you get to college, staying involved is easy.
-At the University of Arizona, we have more than 600 student clubs and organizations where Wildcats can help others, make friends, and learn new skills.
+At the University of Arizona, we have hundreds of student clubs and organizations where Wildcats can help others, make friends, and learn new skills.

 Taking a tour is a great way to get to know the college you’ll be attending soon.
 A first-hand experience is hard to beat when it comes to getting a feel for a campus and the surrounding area.
-You can get to know the University of Arizona and Tucson better by scheduling an in-person tour or joining us online for a VIRTUAL VISIT.
-Remember to pack your flip-flops because we get more than 350 sunny days a year!
+You can get to know the University of Arizona and Tucson better by joining us for a virtual or an in-person visit.
+Check out our Arizona Experience or Wildcat Snapshot events designed specifically for current juniors or seniors in high school.
+And remember to pack your flip-flops because we get the sunshine—more than 350 days a year on average!